fac-17/research/week-2/Async-JS.md

 ### Asynchronous programming:
--allows multiple things to happen at the same time.
+- allows multiple things to happen at the same time.
--When you start an action, your program continues to run.
+- When you start an action, your program continues to run.
--When the action finishes, the program is informed and gets access to the result (for example, the return value).
+- When the action finishes, the program is informed and gets access to the result (for example, the return value).
--other processes are allowed to start, and may even finish before the original task.
+- other processes are allowed to start, and may even finish before the original task.

 ---

 ### Why asynchronous programming:
--synchronous code has the potential to block further execution until it has finished what it’s doing.
+- synchronous code has the potential to block further execution until it has finished what it’s doing.
--In English, long-running JavaScript functions can make the UI or server unresponsive until the function has returned.
+- In English, long-running JavaScript functions can make the UI or server unresponsive until the function has returned.
 Obviously this can result in a terrible user-experience.

 ---